 Pharmacy University Loan Program offers long-term, low interest loans to students.
 This is a subsidized, 5% fixed rate loan which is deferred during enrollment and during internship/residency.
+This loan does not qualify for the Public Service Loan Forgiveness Program.

 Additional information on SB1289 Loan Disclosures and the difference between federal and private/institutional loans can be found on page 21 of this Guide.